Paul Alamoti: Background

-Alamoti was born in Sydney, New South Wales.
+Alamoti was born in Sydney, New South Wales and is of Tongan descent.

-Educated at Marist College Kogarah where he also excelled in basketball and athletics, Alamoti played his junior rugby league with the Milperra Colts, and played for the Bulldogs' Harold Matthews Cup and S. G. Ball Cup teams.
+Educated at Marist College Kogarah where he also excelled in rugby union, basketball and athletics, Alamoti played his junior rugby league with the Milperra Colts, and played for the Bulldogs' Harold Matthews Cup and S. G. Ball Cup teams.
 In 2019, Alamoti was selected for the 2019 Australian Schoolboys merit team, and was also selected for the Harold Matthews Representative side.
 He also played for the Bulldogs' Jersey Flegg Cup side in 2021, at a remarkably young age of 17.

 Playing career

 2021

 On 17 March, Alamoti signed with the Canterbury-Bankstown Bulldogs until 2023.

 2022

-Alamoti made his debut for the Canterbury-Bankstown Bulldogs in Round 7 of the 2022 Knock On Effect NSW Cup against the Mount Pritchard Mounties at Belmore Sports Ground.
+Alamoti made his debut for the Canterbury-Bankstown Bulldogs in round 7 of the 2022 Knock On Effect NSW Cup against the Mount Pritchard Mounties at Belmore Sports Ground.
 Alamoti was selected to represent New South Wales in the Under 19s State of Origin.
 Alamoti scored a try in the 18th minute, but later went off with a cheekbone injury in NSW's victory.
-He scored his first try with the Dogs against the North Sydney Bears in Round 21.
-Alamoti would appear in all matches for the Bulldogs during the 2022 NSW Cup finals series, including the club's grand final loss to the Penrith Panthers at CommBank Stadium.
+He scored his first try with Canterbury against the North Sydney Bears in Round 21.
+Alamoti would appear in all matches for the Canterbury club during the 2022 NSW Cup finals series, including the club's grand final loss to the Penrith Panthers at CommBank Stadium.

 On 7 November, Alamoti was named in the Bulldogs top 30 squad for 2023, extending his contract until the end of the 2024 season.